ComputationalRadiationPhysics/imresh/README.md

 * `stddef.h(432): error: identifier "nullptr" is undefined`

-    Your CMake version is too old.
+    This happens, because the code is compiled without the `--std=c++11`-flac most probably, because the CMake version used is too old.

 * `/usr/include/host_config.h:105:2: error: #error -- unsupported GNU version! gcc 4.10 and up are not supported! #error -- unsupported GNU version! gcc 4.10 and up are not supported!`

-  This is a common problem with debian and maybe its derivatives, because debian sid and stretch have by default GCC 5.x, but `nvidia-cuda-toolkit` 7.0.x.
-The latter wants GCC 4.10 or lower versions, though.
+  This is a common problem with Debian and maybe its derivatives, because Debian sid and stretch have by default GCC 5.x, but `nvidia-cuda-toolkit` 7.0.x wants GCC 4.10 or lower versions.

   **On Debian:**
   - `apt-get install gcc-4.9`